DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Experiments

 \subsection{Ablation Study}

 In this section, we conduct ablation studies on the testing set of the CUB dataset to verify the effectiveness of each component in the proposed DF-GAN.
-The components include One-Stage text-to-image Backbone (OS-B), Matching-Aware Gradient Penalty (MA-GP), One-Way Output (OW-O), Deep text-image Fusion Block (DFBlock), and Skip-z with Truncation (SZ-T).
-Our baseline is a stacked text-to-image GAN which employs two-ways output.
-In baseline, the sentence vector is naively concatenated to the input noise and intermediate feature maps.
-We first evaluate the effectiveness of OS-B, MA-GP, and OW-O. We conduct user study to evaluate the text-image semantic consistency (SC), and we asked 10 users to score the 100 synthesized images with text descriptions.
+The components include One-Stage text-to-image Backbone (OS-B), Matching-Aware Gradient Penalty (MA-GP), One-Way Output (OW-O), Deep text-image Fusion Block (DFBlock).
+We also compare our Target-Aware Discriminator with Deep Attentional Multimodal Similarity Model (DAMSM) which is an extra network widely employed in current models \cite{xu2018attngan,yin2019semantics,zhu2019dm}.
+We first evaluate the effectiveness of OS-B, MA-GP, and OW-O. We conducted a user study to evaluate the text-image semantic consistency (SC), and we asked ten users to score the 100 randomly synthesized images with text descriptions.
 The scores range from 1 (worst) to 5 (best).
 The results on the CUB dataset are shown in Table~\ref{table3}.

+{\bf Baseline.} Our baseline employs stacked framework and Two-Way Output with the same Adversarial loss as StackGAN\cite{zhang2017stackgan}.
+In baseline, the sentence vector is naively concatenated to the input noise and intermediate feature maps.

-Compared with baseline, our proposed One-Stage text-to-image Backbone (OS-B) improves IS from 3.96 to 4.11, and decreases FID from 43.45 to 32.52.
-The results prove that our one-stage backbone is more effective than stacked architecture.
-Armed with MA-GP, the model further improves IS to 4.46, SC to 3.55, and decreases FID to 32.52 significantly.
+{\bf Effect of One-Stage Backbone.} Our proposed OS-B improves IS from 3.96 to 4.11 and decreases FID from 43.45 to 32.52.
+The results demonstrate that our one-stage backbone is more effective than stacked architecture.

+{\bf Effect of MA-GP.} Armed with MA-GP, the model further improves IS to 4.46, SC to 3.55, and decreases FID to 32.52 significantly.
 It demonstrates that the proposed MA-GP can promote the generator to synthesize more realistic and text-image semantic consistent images.

-The proposed OW-O also improves IS from 4.46 to 4.57, SC from 3.55 to 4.61, and decreases FID from 32.52 to 23.16.
-It also demonstrates that the one-way output is more effective than a two-ways output in the text-to-image generation task.
+{\bf Effect of One-Way Output.} The proposed OW-O also improves IS from 4.46 to 4.57, SC from 3.55 to 4.61, and decreases FID from 32.52 to 23.16.
+It also demonstrates that the One-Way Output is more effective than a Two-Way Output in the text-to-image generation task.

-To prove the superiority of DFBlock, we compare the DFBlock with CBNBlock, AFFBlock which employs conditional Batch Normalization \cite{de2017modulating, miyato2018cgans, brock2018large}, and one Affine Transformation layer to fuse text and image features, respectively.
-Their differences are shown in Figure~\ref{fig5}.
-There results are listed in Table~\ref{table4}.
-MA-GP GAN is the model that employs One-Stage text-to-image Backbone, Matching-Aware Gradient Penalty, and One-Way Output.
+{\bf Effect of Target-Aware Discriminator.} Compared with DAMSM, our proposed Target-Aware Discriminator composed of MA-GP and OW-O improves IS from 4.28 to 4.57, SC from 1.79 to 4.61, and decreases FID from 36.72 to 23.16.
+The results demonstrate that our Target-Aware Discriminator is superior to extra networks.